majorgreys/schomburg-talk-nov2017/speaking.md

 King's appearance came at a **critical juncture in the Southern civil rights struggle**.
-King received the invitation to speak at commencement the previous month when he was helping a desegregation campaign in Birmingham, Alabama.
+King received the invitation to speak at commencement the previous month when he was helping lead a desegregation campaign in Birmingham, Alabama.
 The night before commencement, President John F.
 Kennedy had delivered a speech on live television to introduce federal civil rights legislation.
-Indeed, Kennedy had begun the speech addressing by threats of violence following federal desegregation efforts at the University of Alabama.
+Indeed, Kennedy had begun the speech by addressing threats of violence following federal desegregation efforts at the University of Alabama.
 And, tragically, on the morning of commencement day, Medgar Evers, the NAACP field secretary in Mississippi, was assassinated in front of his home.
 In his speech to City College graduates later that day, King captured the turbulence of the moment by contrasting